AdrienSorensen/AdrienSorensen/README.md

 👋 Hi, I’m Adrien Sorensen

-I’m a Computer Science student with a passion for AI, embedded systems, and full-stack development.
+I’m a Third Year BSc Computer Science student with a passion for embedded systems, and full-stack development.
 Over the years I’ve worked on both personal and academic projects ranging from operating system components to production-style web applications.

-🔹 Strong foundations in Python, C++, C, Java, JavaScript and Scala.

-🔹 Experienced with Node.js, SQLite, React, and Flutter.

 Most of the projects you’ll find here are **excerpts or selected modules** from larger work.